jchen66/JustBuy/README.txt

-Okay so apparently you want to run this shit.
-This is how:

-First pop the project folder in this .zip into your htdocs folder or some bullshit, it's aaaall the same dawg.
+First put the project folder in this .zip into your htdocs folder.

-Next, you gotta make sure the shebang in 'index.py' points to a Python35 executable.
-If you're missing any packages like bcrypt or pymysql, install them with `pip install` from your terminal (and make sure it's installing it for the right Python install by using `where pip`).
+Next, make sure the shebang in 'index.py' points to a Python35 executable.
+If you're missing any packages like bcrypt or pymysql, install them with 'pip install' from your terminal (and make sure it's installing it for the right Python install by using 'where pip').

-Cooldawg.
-So now you want to make sure that your MySQL database has a DB called 'project' and an account called 'root' with no password (though that should be there by default) that has access to this database.
+Make sure that your MySQL database has a DB called 'project' and an account called 'root' with no password (though that should be there by default) that has access to this database.

-This 'project' DB needs (at least) a table called 'users' with columns:
+This 'project' DB needs a table called 'users' with columns:
-`ID`, which should be set to auto-increment and be of type INT, `username`, which should be a VARCHAR of max length at least 32, and `password`, which should also be a VARCHAR of max length at least 60 (because bcrypt encrypts passwords into a salted hash of length at most 60 or 61, I forget.)
-I set it to 64 myself, but ye.
-Don't matter none.
-Done?
-Coolbeans.
+'ID', which should be set to auto-increment and be of type INT, 'username', which should be a VARCHAR of max length at least 32, and 'password', which should also be a VARCHAR of max length at least 60 for bcrypt.

+A table called 'items' with columns:
+ID, same as above,
+name, varchar(256),
+price, int
+imgurl, text
+description, text
+user, int, and a foreign key for the user 'ID' (from the users table) which cascades when deleted category, an enum containing 'clothes', 'electronics', 'food', 'animals', 'furniture', 'miscellaneous'

+A table called messages with columns:
+ID, same as above,
+subject, tinytext
+sender, varchar(32), foreign key for 'username' (from users table) recipient, same as sender, body, text

-Next, your Apache server needs to have a few config changes.
-Pop open the httpd.conf file (you can find it in XAMPP control panel > Apache row > Config dropdown menu > httpd.conf).
+Open the httpd.conf file (you can find it in XAMPP control panel > Apache row > Config dropdown menu > httpd.conf).
 Make sure that this line: "AddHandler cgi-script .cgi .pl .asp" has an extra ".py" at the end, though we can always rename 'index.py' to 'index.cgi'.

-ANOTHER CONFIG CHANGE!
 Go to the httpd-vhosts.conf file now, which isn't listed in the XAMPP control panel, but should be in "path\to\xampp\apache\conf\extra\httpd-vhosts.conf".
 Copy paste the following at the end of it all:

 <VirtualHost *:80>
-    ##ServerAdmin webmaster@dummy-host2.example.com
     DocumentRoot "C:/xampp/htdocs/project"
-    ##ServerName dummy-host2.example.com
-    ##ErrorLog "logs/dummy-host2.example.com-error.log"
-    ##CustomLog "logs/dummy-host2.example.com-access.log" common
 </VirtualHost>

 <VirtualHost *:443>